5 Reasons Your Budget as a Married Couple Will Fail (and How to Prevent It)

 Reason #1: You Don’t Have One

 Your budget will fail if you don’t have one.
 Every time.
 It might have worked for you while you were single and managing only your own expenses, but you are married now, and having a budget is critical if you plan to meet your goals for the future, whatever they might be.
-A well-planned budget can also put your finances on autopilot, meaning that the time spent frustrated and arguing about money issues can be used for more fun activities.
+You have to have a plan in place in order to reach that destination.

 Take the time to sit down with your spouse and go over all the income and expenses you have as a couple.
 The longer you wait to do this, the harder it will be, so don’t postpone it.
 You want your finances as a married couple to get you all the way to retirement and beyond, without having to fight about it each month, and that starts with a simple budget.